CivicActions/agile-ms/README.md

 ![final2days](https://cloud.githubusercontent.com/assets/5296671/19286190/5c02cfba-8fc2-11e6-89bb-91f417fc9908.png)

+###Sprint 4

+In our final sprint we acted yet again on user interview data that the the top filter hid the results "below the fold".
+We visually compressed that area, and moved some explanatory texts into pop-ups.
+We tested the responsivenss more fully by testing on Android and iPhone platforms.
+We added the color icons.
+We continued work on the Map, which we do not fully complete.
+We found a number of small bugs which we fixed in a prioritized process as our budgeted effort ran down and the product achieved a level of usability of which we are proud.

 ## The Story of our Map

 One of the main features in our prototype is the use of a Google Map